-“Vegan meat” labelling under scrutiny
+Vegan meat labelling under scrutiny

-McDonald, a former butcher-shop owner, says it’s up to non-meat producers to come up with their own names instead of trading off long-established names of animal proteins.
+McDonald, a former butcher shop owner, says it’s up to non-meat producers to come up with their own names instead of trading off long-established names of animal proteins.

 “Just like winemakers want exclusive use of some wine names, I feel our red meat industry should have sole use of product names that have meant only one thing for centuries.”

-The Australian Meat Industry Council, the Cattle Council of Australia and the National Farmers’ Federation (NFF) have all welcomed the inquiry, with NFF CEO Tony Mahar calling the current labelling of meat alternatives a “distressing and offensive situation for Australia’s hard-working meat producers”.
+The Australian Meat Industry Council, the Cattle Council of Australia and the National Farmers’ Federation (NFF) have all welcomed the inquiry.
+NFF CEO Tony Mahar calls the current labelling of vegan meat alternatives a “distressing and offensive situation for Australia’s hard-working meat producers”.
 Meanwhile, the Chairman of the Red Meat Advisory Council, John McKillop, says graziers have had enough.

 “It’s a national disgrace that highly processed plant-based proteins made from imported ingredients are allowed to be labelled as Australian meat,” he says.
-“Every day, 434,000 proud farmers, livestock transporters, meat workers and butchers work together to provide families with natural, nutritious and healthy meat.
+“Every day, 434,000 farmers, livestock transporters, meat workers and butchers work together to provide families with natural, nutritious and healthy meat.